How Long Does it Take to Write 1000 Words?

 If you want a very rough rule of thumb, it takes 1–2 hours to write 1000 words.

-How quickly you write, though, depends on how experienced you are, what you’re writing, and how your own personal writing process works.
+How quickly you write, though, depends on how experienced you are, what you’re writing, and how your own personal creative process works.

-• Some writers (like me) draft fast but rewrite and edit extensively; others draft more slowly but don’t need to rework things as much.
+Some writers (like me) draft fast but then rewrite and edit what they’ve written a lot.

 For some writers, 1000 words is a great working day.
 For others, 1000 words is something they can easily dash off in less than an hour.
 It depends on so many different factors—which I discuss in my post on Why Some Writers Are Much Faster Than Others.